MichaelMuinos/car-parking-game-solver/README.md

 # Car-Parking-Game-Solver
 Solves various levels for the game Car Parking 2 automatically.
-This game is pretty much a [Sokoban](https://en.wikipedia.org/wiki/Sokoban) reskin.
+This game is just a [Sokoban](https://en.wikipedia.org/wiki/Sokoban) reskin.
 The game can be found at https://www.mindgames.com/game/Car+Parking+2.

 ## How it works